joaobrunoah/site-casamento/README.md

 ```

 ### TypeScript errors
-Ensure TypeScript is properly installed in both `client` and `functions` directories.
+Ensure TypeScript is properly installed in both `client` and `server` directories.

 ## License